yyjinlong/redis-operator/README.md

 It is possible to configure both Redis and Sentinel.
 This is done with the `customConfig` option inside their spec.
 It is a list of configurations and their values.
 Example are given in the [custom config example file](example/redisfailover/custom-config.yaml).

-In order to have the ability of this configurations to be changed "on the fly", without the need of reload the redis/sentinel processes, the operator will apply them with calls to the redises/sentinels, using `config set` or `sentinel set mymaster` respectively.
+In order to have the ability of this configurations to be changed "on the fly", without the need of reload the redis/sentinel processes, the operator will apply them with calls to the redises/sentinels, using `config set` or `sentinel set master0` respectively.
 Because of this, **no changes on the configmaps** will appear regarding this custom configurations and the entries of `customConfig` from Redis spec will not be written on `redis.conf` file.
 To verify the actual Redis configuration use [`redis-cli CONFIG GET *`](https://redis.io/commands/config-get).

 **Important**: in the Sentinel options, there are some "conversions" to be made:

-- Configuration on the `sentinel.conf`: `sentinel down-after-milliseconds mymaster 2000`
+- Configuration on the `sentinel.conf`: `sentinel down-after-milliseconds master0 2000`
 - Configuration on the `configOptions`: `down-after-milliseconds 2000`

 **Important 2**: do **NOT** change the options used for control the redis/sentinel such as `port`, `bind`, `dir`, etc.